fp-works/2019-winter-Haskell-school/README.md

 You can submit your assignment to this path `cis194/week1/Yourname`, replace Yourname with your own.

-*If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are kidding yourself.*
+*If you don't do your homework and expect to be a Haskell programmer in the end of this course just by coming to/reading the lecture, you are **KIDDING** yourself.*

-## Other resources
-### Setup local development environment
+## Setup local development environment
 - [install stack](https://docs.haskellstack.org/en/stable/README/)
 - `stack new project name`
 - Then you have the following choices: